minimallinux/tachyconsburgermenu/README.md

 #To Do, add a brand or logo to left on Desktop view, create Wordpress Version for Sage 9/Blade Views.

-#Update, there is a better version with Brand/Logo/Image added and restyled but using a little javascript at https://github.com/minimallinux/tachyonsburgermenu2
+#Update, there is a different version with Brand/Logo/Image added and restyled but using a little javascript at https://github.com/minimallinux/tachyonsburgermenu2